Apple M2 Pro (12-CPU 19-GPU) Benchmark, Test and specs

 CPU Cores and Base Frequency

-The Apple M2 Pro (12-CPU 19-GPU) has 12 CPU cores and can calculate 12 threads in parallel.
-The clock frequency of the Apple M2 Pro (12-CPU 19-GPU) is 3.50 GHz.
-The number of CPU cores greatly affects the speed of the processor and is an important performance indicator.
+The Apple M2 Pro (12-CPU 19-GPU) has 12 cores.
+The clock frequency of the Apple M2 Pro (12-CPU 19-GPU) is 0.66 GHz (3.50 GHz).
+An initial performance assessment can be made using the number of CPU cores.

 CPU Cores / Threads: 12 / 12